Facundo: Life of Juan Facundo Quiroga

 Facundo's relations with his family eventually broke down, and, taking on the life of a gaucho, he joined the caudillos in the province of Entre Ríos.
 His killing of two royalist prisoners after a jailbreak saw him acclaimed as a hero among the gauchos, and on relocating to La Rioja, Facundo was appointed to a leadership position in the Llanos Militia.
 He built his reputation and won his comrades' respect through his fierce battlefield performances, but hated and tried to destroy those who differed from him by being civilized and well-educated.

 In 1825, when Unitarist Bernardino Rivadavia became the governor of the Buenos Aires province, he held a meeting with representatives from all provinces in Argentina.
 Facundo was present as the governor of La Rioja.
 Rivadavia was soon overthrown, and Manuel Dorrego became the new governor.
 Sarmiento contends that Dorrego, a Federalist, was interested neither in social progress nor in ending barbaric behaviour in Argentina by improving the level of civilization and education of its rural inhabitants.
 In the turmoil that characterized Argentine politics at the time, Dorrego was assassinated by Unitarists and Facundo was defeated by Unitarist General José María Paz.
 Facundo escaped to Buenos Aires and joined the Federalist government of Juan Manuel de Rosas.
-During the ensuing civil war between the two ideologies, Facundo conquered the provinces of San Luis, Cordoba and Mendoza.
+During the ensuing civil war between the two ideologies, Facundo conquered the provinces of San Luis, Córdoba and Mendoza.

 On return to his San Juan home, which Sarmiento says Facundo governed "solely with his terrifying name", he realized that his government lacked support from Rosas.
 He went to Buenos Aires to confront Rosas, who sent him on another political mission.
 On his way back, Facundo was shot and killed at Barranca Yaco, Córdoba.
 According to Sarmiento, the murder was plotted by Rosas: "An impartial history still awaits facts and revelations, in order to point its finger at the instigator of the assassins".